ifolor/ml-demo-app/README.md

 pip install -r requirements.txt
 ```

-**Installign Streamlit:** If you do get an [error](https://stackoverflow.com/questions/73512185/error-could-not-build-wheels-for-backports-zoneinfo-error-while-installing-dja) `Could not build wheels for backports.zoneinfo`
+**Installing Streamlit:** If you do get an [error](https://stackoverflow.com/questions/73512185/error-could-not-build-wheels-for-backports-zoneinfo-error-while-installing-dja) `Could not build wheels for backports.zoneinfo`
 while installing `streamlit`, run the following command:

 ```bash